Alhambra (board game): Gameplay

 At the end of a player's turn, they must add the tiles they purchased this turn to their Alhambra or place them on their reserve board (however, if they purchased multiple tiles on their turn, they do not have to add them in the order they were purchased).
 Currency cards and Building tiles are then added to any spaces in the Currency market or the Building market.

 Some tiles have walls along one or more edges.
 When players add tiles to their Alhambra, it must be possible to "walk" from the new tile to their starting fountain, i.e. it must be possible to trace a path from the fountain to the new tile while remaining within tiles and without crossing through any walls.
 It is also not permitted to create "holes" such that all four sides of a gap are closed in.

 When the scoring cards are drawn from the Currency deck, or when not enough tiles are left in the bag to completely refill the building market, scoring occurs.
 The player with the most of a given building card type scores points indicated on the scoring card, according to the building type; in case of a tie, points are divided equally among tying players.
 More common building types are worth more points, and building types are worth more points in later scoring rounds.
 Each player also scores one point for each wall segment in their longest wall.
 In the final scoring round, the player with the most of a given currency type takes the tile of that currency type and may add it to their Alhambra before scoring.

+The game contains special rules for two-player games.
+Two-player games use an imaginary third player called Dirk.
+Dirk does not use money, he is given a set of buildings automatically.
+During each scoring, Dirk's buildings are scored like the players', but he gets no points for walls.